-The Sumpter Valley Railroad is the only steam-powered narrow-gauge heritage 3 ft railway in Baker County, Oregon, and the line ran by volunteers offers a truly unforgettable experience.
+The Sumpter Valley Railroad is the only steam-powered narrow-gauge heritage 3 foot railway in Baker County.
+This line run by volunteers offers a truly unforgettable experience.
 The vintage steam locomotive will take you through the beautiful fall foliage explosion in the scenic Sumpter Valley.

-Every October, the Sumpter Valley Railroad hosts an annual Fall Photographers Weekend for photographers and history buffs alike.
-When chugging along the railway, guests will make numerous stops throughout the ride, giving plenty of opportunity for getting that perfect shot.
+Every October, the Sumpter Valley Railroad hosts an annual fall photographers weekend for photographers and history buffs alike.
+When chugging along the railway, guests will make numerous stops throughout the ride, giving plenty of opportunity to get that perfect shot.

 The Eagle Cap Excursion Train runs along the Grande Ronde and gorgeous Wallowa Rivers, and is another must-do ride for autumn lovers.
 The rich history here goes back to the turn of the 20th Century, when the promise of riches in Oregon lured iron rails to the most remote corners of Oregon.